Noninertial and spin effects on the 2D Dirac oscillator in the magnetic cosmic string background

+where the term ${\bf S}\cdot{\bf\Omega}$ is called of spin-rotation coupling \cite{Mashhoon,Hehl}, being ${\bf\Omega}=\Omega\hat{\bf z}$, ${\bf S}=\frac{1}{2}{\bf\Sigma}$ is the spin operator, $\Phi_0\equiv\frac{2\pi}{e}$ is the magnetic flux quantum and we assume $q=-e$ ($e>0$).
+It is also important to mention that this coupling is the origin of a term in the energy spectrum called (rotating) zero-point energy (analogous to the case of the nonrelativistic quantum harmonic oscillator) \cite{Strange}.
+Moreover, Eq. (\ref{string2}) is in accordance with the curvilinear DO found in Ref. \cite{Villalba}, i.e., the DO in Minkowski spacetime in polar coordinates.
+Therefore, the spinor in (\ref{string2}) it’s really a curvilinear spinor.

-We see that it is difficult to proceed without simplification of Eq. (\ref{string2}).
-So, in order to solve exactly Eq. (\ref{string2}), we consider that the angular velocity of the rotation frame being small compared with the velocity of the light, thus, we have $\kappa^2\ll 1$ \cite{Strange}.
-Now, using this condition and adopting the polar coordinates system where $p_z=z=0$, Eq. \eqref{string2} becomes
+On the other hand, we see that it is difficult to proceed without a simplification of Eq. (\ref{string2}).
+To solve analytically this equation, we consider that the linear velocity of the rotating frame being small compared with the velocity of the light ($V^2\ll 1$) \cite{Strange}.
+Using this condition, Eq. \eqref{string2} becomes